How Much Do Lip Fillers Cost?

 Find a Provider Near You

-Most RealSelf reviewers who are happy with their lip filler injections say they like the natural-looking effects—the plumping of thin lips and moisturized look HA gives.
-They appreciate how lip filler can subtly improve their lip shape by defining the Cupid’s bow, creating more lip show at the corners of the mouth, and correcting asymmetry.
+Reviewers who are happy with their lip filler injections say they like the natural-looking results—the plumping of thin lips and moisturized look HA gives the pout.
+They appreciate how lip filler can subtly improve their lip shape by defining the Cupid’s bow, creating more lip show at the corners of the mouth, boosting lip volume, blurring fine lines, and correcting asymmetry.

-RealSelf reviewers who rated lip filler "not worth it" typically complained of complications and side effects like asymmetries, lumps, and migration.
-Again, most of these issues can be avoided by choosing a provider who knows what types of filler work best in the lips and how and where to place them.
+Reviewers who say their results were "Not Worth It" typically complained of complications and side effects like asymmetries, lumps, bruising at injection sites, and migration.
+Again, most of these issues can be avoided by choosing a provider who knows what types of filler work best in the lips and how and where to place them to achieve your aesthetic goals.

 These are the primary factors that impact the price of lip injections.